hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 Reference number assigned must be equal to the one included in CD001C, CD003C, CC013C,<br />
 CC015C, CD050C, CD115C, CD160C OR CD165C.

-## R0875

-**Functional Description**

-IF &lt;CC191C-AES RESULTS.Global validation response&gt; is EQUAL to '1'
-THEN all iterations of &lt;CC191C-EXPORT OPERATION.Result indicator&gt; is EQUAL to 'P1'
-ELSE at least one iteration of &lt;CC191C-EXPORT OPERATION.Result indicator&gt; is in SET {N1, N2,
-N3, N4}

-**Technical Description**

-IF /CC191C/AESResults/globalValidationResponse is EQUAL to '1'<br />
-THEN all iterations of /CC191C/ExportOperation/resultIndicator is EQUAL to 'P1'<br />
-ELSE at least one iteration of /CC191C/ExportOperation/resultIndicator is in SET {N1, N2, N3, N4}

 ## R0900